 In addition to the core objectives, the TMM Program will incentivize projects to include infrastructure enhancements that will support or integrate with flood detection and monitoring systems in vulnerable areas, reflecting the BDO’s alignment with state resiliency priorities.

 Applicants selected for an award will have 30 days from award notification to sign the TMM Program grant agreement.
+The office expects to notify awardees soon.

 If your question is not addressed here, email us.